 Yep, it’s true, we are hitting the road again in the second installment of the Everybody is a Babe Tour in January!!!!
 I have always dreamed to be an incarnation of the Snow Queen and wear a white robe and feed children turkish delights while the snow falls (in this alternate story, the Snow Queen is an adorable fat lady that just wants to hug you), and I really am banking on this tour to offer that kind of experience.
 Metaphor: turkish delights are feelings!!!

 In other non-tour news, my life is a revolving door of bizarre and painful and also beautiful.
 All I really feel comfortable saying about my relationship in this blog is that I had a wonderful 4 years with my partner whom I loved very much.
 We are no longer in a relationship and the break up was mutual, though very difficult.
 Being diplomatic is hard, because I am a chronic over-sharer, and I also use social media and the internet as a means to connect with people, so the restraint in talking about my feelings or what this situation means to me is difficult.
-As far as my art is concerned, well, you’re going to hear a fuck ton of break up songs over the next long while.
+As far as my art is concerned, well, you’re going to hear a lot of break up songs over the next long while.

-I have also been reflecting about the intimacy and beauty of platonic relationships; I am forever grateful to my friends and those who I hold dear for providing a soft space to land and process.
+I have also been reflecting on the intimacy and beauty of platonic relationships; I am forever grateful to my friends and those who I hold dear for providing a soft space to land and process.
 My assistant/bff, Nadia has been staying with me so I don’t completely lose it in a 3 bedroom house alone.
-I have been crying a lot and feeling so much, but I’ve also been going dancing and buying ridiculous things and eating all the chinese food and letting myself have crushes and drink margaritas, because I don’t believe in wearing black and hiding in a cave of sadness in order to be present in heartbreak and healing.
+I have been crying a lot and feeling so much, but I’ve also been going dancing and buying ridiculous things and eating all the Chinese food and letting myself have crushes and drink margaritas because I don’t believe in wearing black and hiding in a cave of sadness in order to be present in heartbreak and healing.

 I hope you are well, dear reader.
 It has been a JOURNEY the last 2 months, but I am confident we’ll get through this together!
 Mercury is in retrograde until the 22nd, so hang the fuck on.
 I hope I get to see you all on this second installment of the tour.
 I have been feeling and desiring connection and community more than ever, and I am grateful for the encouragement and kindness I have felt from you all.